 If you don’t like overly sweet things for breakfast, leave off the icing, these are amazing even without the caramel topping.
 The dough is as light as can be even with a little whole wheat flour mixed in.
 And who doesn’t love apples with raisins and nuts.
 It’s like a combination of a baked apple and yeast roll.

 I made these the first time on a snow day, when the house was all toasty and the smell of apples and yeast bread made it feel like Christmas.
 Now that fall is here and apples are plentiful it’s time to make another batch.
 If you’re still in the baking mood and want something less sweet, try some apple oatmeal bread.

 Have you ever tried dinner rolls where the dough is layered into a fan shape.
 This technique also works great for cinnamon rolls because you get some of the yummy center in each bite.
-The technique is actually easier than traditional or peach cinnamon rolls, all you have to do is stack and cut the dough.
+The technique is actually easier than traditional or strawberry or peach cinnamon rolls, all you have to do is stack and cut the dough.

 What you’ll need for apple cinnamon rolls